-The Himalayan Village comprises of six cottages, named after various districts of Himachal Pradesh and two huge tree house style rooms called Machans.
-The entire property is designed in a traditional style and nestled in the periphery of a devdhar forest, and the roaring Parvati river flowing on the other side of the road completes the fairytale.
+The Himalayan Village comprises of six cottages, named after various districts of Himachal Pradesh and two huge treehouse style rooms called Machans.
+The entire property is designed in a traditional style and is nestled in the periphery of a devdhar forest.
+The roaring Parvati river flows on the other side of the road and completes the fairytale.
 The sound is just right, not noisy and gushing, but a tranquil hum in the background.
-How refreshing to arrive at a place like this amid the concrete jungle that the Himalayas is fast turning into!
+How refreshing to arrive at a place like this amid the concrete jungle that the Himalayas are fast turning into!

 Mr. Kamlesh at the reception was gracious to recommend to us the dishes for an authentic Himachali lunch while we admired the views.
-Each cottage has private lawns and colonial chairs to really make the guests feel like kings.
-Aesthetics of the mountains have been kept in mind and Kathkunia style of architecture has been adopted (dry stacking of stone and wood without cement).
-The nature lover in me was pleased when the clouds gathered on a nearby cliff and I could laze in the sit out while it poured outside.
+Each cottage has private lawns and cast-iron chairs to really make the guests feel like kings.
+Aesthetics of the mountains have been kept in mind and traditional Kathkuni style of architecture has been adopted (dry stacking of stone and wood without cement).
+The nature lover in me was pleased when clouds gathered on a nearby cliff and I could laze in the sit out while it poured outside.
 The interiors of every cottage are pleasing to the eye and have been mud plastered using natural colours.
-The attention to detail is phenomenal; be it intricately carved teak furniture and a royal looking couch, devdhar wood roof, handmade silk curtains, warm lights and bathing accessories, and the elaborate mirror in the dressing area.
+The attention to detail is phenomenal; be it intricately carved teak furniture and a royal looking couch, deodhar wood roof, handmade silk curtains, warm lights and bathing accessories, and the elaborate mirror in the dressing area.

 Lunch had arrived while we were still jumping around our spacious cottage savouring the views from every window.
 The aroma of ‘Siddu’ and ‘Dham’ tantalised my taste buds and I almost slipped into heaven on my first bite of siddu dunked into a bowl of home made ghee.
 ‘Dham’ is the name given to the traditional Himachali thali.
-Those plates were polished off in no time and my mouth is watering sitting in Jaipur, as I think about the delicacies at The Himalayan Village!
+Those plates were polished off in no time and my mouth is watering sitting in Jaipur, as I think about the delicacies at The Himalayan Village in Kasol!

-There are two cozy dining areas, impeccably designed with diwans and situated amid lush greens and a plethora of flowers; chief among them roses of various colours.
+There are two cozy dining areas, impeccably designed with diwans and located amid lush greens and a plethora of flowers; chief among them roses of various colours.
 A nice little collection of books await the traveller too.
-I make it a point to thank the chef for making us taste real Himachali cuisine.
+I make it a point to thank the chef for making us taste local Himachali cuisine.
 Dinner is delectably cooked north Indian food and the breads have been made to perfection.
 (P.S: I’m a fussy eater.)

 We sleep soundly in nature’s lap with our bellies full.
-A gentle breeze blows bringing fireflies along.
+A gentle breeze blows, bringing fireflies along.
 Over hushed voices, they drift out twinkling just as they had come in.
 This place is tranquil and peaceful and completely bathed in the sound of silence.

 I wake up sleepy eyed in the morning and click something on my phone.
 It turns out to be a masterpiece later!
 Clear blue skies, sunlight peering through the dense devdhar forests, the aroma of nature and petrichor after the rain.
 Could I really ask for more?
 Turns out I could!!
 The foodie in me was having a jolly good time with all the goodies on offer.
 Breakfast included organic honey made on-site, in addition to peach and apple jam.
-The fresh peach and apricot juice (straight from the trees) was heavenly with chhole bhature & gobi paranthas (my favourite).
+The fresh peach and apricot juice (fruits picked straight from the trees) was heavenly with chhole bhature & gobi paranthas (my favourite).

 Read : Binsar through my eyes